Tungsten

-Tungsten (also called wolfram) is a chemical element; it has symbol W (from Wolfram).
-Its atomic number is 74.
+Tungsten is a chemical element; it has symbol W (from Wolfram) and atomic number 74.
 It is a metal found naturally on Earth almost exclusively in compounds with other elements.
 It was identified as a distinct element in 1781 and first isolated as a metal in 1783.
 Its important ores include scheelite and wolframite, the latter lending the element its alternative name.

-The free element is remarkable for its robustness, especially the fact that it has the highest melting point of all known elements, melting at 3422 C. It also has the highest boiling point, at 5930 C. Its density is 19.254 g/cm^{3}, comparable with that of uranium and gold, and much higher (about 1.7 times) than that of lead.
+The free element is remarkable for its robustness, especially the fact that it has the highest melting point of all known elements, at 3422 C. It also has the highest boiling point, at 5930 C. Its density is 19.254 g/cm^{3}, comparable with that of uranium and gold, and much higher (about 1.7 times) than that of lead.
 Polycrystalline tungsten is an intrinsically brittle and hard material (under standard conditions, when uncombined), making it difficult to work into metal.
 However, pure single-crystalline tungsten is more ductile and can be cut with a hard-steel hacksaw.

 Tungsten occurs in many alloys, which have numerous applications, including incandescent light bulb filaments, X-ray tubes, electrodes in gas tungsten arc welding, superalloys, and radiation shielding.
 Tungsten's hardness and high density make it suitable for military applications in penetrating projectiles.
 Tungsten compounds are often used as industrial catalysts.
 Its largest use is in tungsten carbide, a wear-resistant material used in metalworking, mining, and construction.
 About 50% of tungsten is used in tungsten carbide, with the remaining major use being alloys and steels: less than 10% is used in other compounds.

-Tungsten is the only metal in the third transition series that is known to occur in biomolecules, being found in a few species of bacteria and archaea.
+Tungsten is the only metal in the third transition series that is known to occur in biomolecules, found in a few species of bacteria and archaea.
 However, tungsten interferes with molybdenum and copper metabolism and is somewhat toxic to most forms of animal life.